CadenEras/Caden-San/README.md

 # Welcome !

 Caden-San is an easy moderation bot.
-Always improving, Caden will help you keep your server functional and healthy.
+Always improving, Caden will help you keep your server functional and healthy and of course, a bit funny.
 <img src="https://i.imgur.com/ek6dDxa.png" alt="caden-san avatar" style="max-width: 50%; margin-top: 20px;">

-## Migrating to Discord.js v13.1.0 !

-The new discord.js version has arrived !
-The actual repo still in v12 but in a few day, it will completely be in the new version since a part of the syntaxe will change.

 ## In development !